Wi-Fi-Labs/Labs-Guides/GEN 3/Guides/Gen3MiscRNG.md

 Because ``VBlank interference`` can _interfere_ with our ability to obtain our desired IV spread when RNGing an encounter, how can one then try to minimize or bypass said interference by having the game use the 'correct' [Method](https://github.com/Wi-Fi-Labs/Labs-Guides/blob/main/GEN%203/Guides/Gen3MiscRNG.md#methods)?
 Several tricks can be attempted, to try and reset the VBlank timing or avoid its interference entirely, such as:

-1. Aiming for the next RNg `Advances` where that your target repeats (if applicable)
+1. Aiming for the next RNG `Advances` where that your target repeats (if applicable)
 2. Do some Trainer Card flips as late as possible, before initiating the encounter
 3. Trigger the encounter without Sweet Scent (easy to do on FRLG, hard on RSE)
 4. Check/uncheck GBA lag reduction on ``VBA`` (having this checked might cause emulation inaccuracy and some consider it a Legality grey area)